HypenHypen

 onAction

-.onAction("actionName", async ({ action, state, next, context }) => {
+.onAction<PayloadType>("actionName", async ({ action, state, context }) => {

-// action.payload contains event data
+// action.payload - event data (typed as PayloadType)

-// context for cross-module communication
+// context - GlobalContext for cross-module communication

 })